Forgot a Wireless Password? Here’s How to Recover Wi-Fi Router Passwords on Mac

 If you have ever forgotten a wireless router password, whether it’s your own network or another, you certainly aren’t alone.
 Typically you just have to enter the password once, save it to your keychain, and you can forget about it, right?
 Well that’s only true until you actually do need the password again, whether it’s for connecting to the router with a new network profile, from a new Mac or iOS device, sharing it with another person, or whatever else.
 The good news is that it’s actually very easy to recover a forgotten wireless password by using a built-in tool of Mac OS X, and we’ll show you exactly how to do it.

-How to Recover a Forgotten Wireless Password (Works with All Wi-Fi Router & AirPort Passwords)
+How to Recover a Forgotten Wireless Password on Mac (Works with All Wi-Fi Router & AirPort Passwords)

 Before you get started, you will need access to the Mac’s Administrator account, and you will need the name of the wireless router or Airport broadcast you are trying to recover the password from.
 Now let’s begin: